Plant Cell Division Vs Animal Cell Division

 Evolutionary Significance

 The differences in cell division between plant and animal cells reflect their distinct evolutionary trajectories and adaptations to different lifestyles.
-Animal cells, with their greater flexibility and mobility, benefit from the rapid and efficient cleavage furrow mechanism.
+But animal cells, with their greater flexibility and mobility, benefit from the rapid and efficient cleavage furrow mechanism.
 Plant cells, with their reliance on the cell wall for support and protection, have evolved the cell plate mechanism to ensure the proper formation of new cell walls during division.

 The evolutionary origins of these different mechanisms are still being investigated, but it is likely that they arose from modifications of existing cellular processes.
-For example, the contractile ring in animal cells may have evolved from similar structures involved in cell shape changes and movement.
+Plus, for example, the contractile ring in animal cells may have evolved from similar structures involved in cell shape changes and movement.
 The cell plate in plant cells may have evolved from mechanisms involved in cell wall synthesis and modification.

 Trends and Latest Developments